Chart Color Schemes

 Kenmore has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Kenmore's population is approximately 10,330 as of November 2025.
-This figure represents an increase of 892 people since the 2021 Census, which reported a population of 9,438.
-The change is inferred from the estimated resident population of 10,067 in June 2024 and an additional 123 validated new addresses since the Census date.
-This results in a population density ratio of 1,956 persons per square kilometer, which is higher than the average across national locations assessed by AreaSearch.
-Kenmore's growth rate of 9.5% since the 2021 census exceeds that of both its SA3 area (5.7%) and SA4 region, indicating it as a growth leader in the region.
+Kenmore's population was around 10,330 as of November 2025.
+This reflected an increase of 892 people since the 2021 Census, which reported a population of 9,438.
+The change was inferred from the estimated resident population of 10,067 in June 2024 and an additional 123 validated new addresses since the Census date.
+This resulted in a density ratio of 1,956 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Kenmore's growth of 9.5% since the 2021 census exceeded the SA3 area (5.7%) and the SA4 region, marking it as a growth leader in the region.
 Overseas migration contributed approximately 71.4% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Future population projections indicate lower quartile growth of national areas, with Kenmore expected to grow by 454 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 1.9% in total over the 17 years.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections were used, released in 2023 based on 2021 data.
+However, these state projections did not provide age category splits, so AreaSearch applied proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Looking ahead, lower quartile growth of national areas was anticipated, with Kenmore expected to grow by 454 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 1.9% in total over the 17 years.

 Frequently Asked Questions - Population